Challenges to the legality of Council Tax

 Council Tax is not a direct charge for individual services provided or received.

 It is a Statutory Tax levied on occupiers (and some owners) of dwellings within the council's area.
-Council Tax is paid into a central fund to enable the council to provide essential services to the community or help those in need.
+Council Tax is paid into a collection fund to enable the council to provide essential services to the community or help those in need.

 Liability to pay Council Tax